JustAnotherIdea/sins2-entity-tool/README.md

 ## Known Issues

-- There is currently no way to create a uniforms file or add a new entry to the localized text file (these features will be added soon).
 - Sometimes the context menu does not appear (or does not show the correct options).
 If this happens, try refreshing the view.
 - Adding or removing a root property to a large entity may take a second or two.
 - Strings may become a button to an exotic file when that doesn't make sense.